jarvist/HUGO-PWP/content/about.md

 ### Research statement

 Over 122 Petawatts of solar power reach the Earth's surface.
-This figure is vastly greater than humanity's total power requirement.
+This figure is vastly greater than humanity's total power requirement (15 Terawatts).
-(Which is 15 Terawatts, while still a crazy big number, is only 0.015 Petawatts.)

-Long term I think it is inevitable that all of our power will be solar power.
+Long term (in a century or two) I think it is inevitable that all of our power will be solar power.
-60 GWp of solar power was installed during 2016, the growth is currently exponential.
+76 GWp of solar power was installed during 2016, the growth is currently exponential.
 All the energy in fossil fuels is essentially ancient sunlight, captured by inefficient photosynthesis and geological happenstance.

 Solar cells (formally called photovoltaics, as they generate electrical voltage